chrischtel/CircBuf-/Readme.md

 ## Contact

-For questions or suggestions, open an issue on GitHub or contact the maintainer at [christian@brendlinonline.de](mailto:christian@brendlinonline.de).
+For questions or suggestions, open an issue on GitHub.

 ---